Nipple soreness—sore breasts while breastfeeding newborns

 Ways to relieve breast engorgement:

-- Learn to relax and find a comfortable position
+- Learn to relax and find a comfortable and supportive breastfeeding position

 - Nurse often (8 times or more in 24 hours) for at least 15 minutes per side